From long-distance cycle routes to family bike rides, discover some of the best two-wheeled tours the UK has to offer

 Level: easy, 18 miles (29 km)

-The Camel Trail from Padstow is a car-free path for cycles and pedestrians, past breath-taking views of the Camel Estuary.
+The Camel Trail from Padstow is a traffic-free path for cycles and pedestrians, past breath-taking views of the Camel Estuary.
 Part of the region is designated an Area of Outstanding Natural Beauty, and you may spot wildlife including otters, dormice, kingfishers and bats.

 Level: easy, 4 miles (6km)